The Amazing Spider-Man: Renew Your Vows: Volume one: Secret Wars

 During the "Secret Wars" storyline, heroes from all over the Battleworld domain of the Regency have gone missing.
 With the X-Men missing, the Avengers suspect that Augustus Roman is behind this.
-As Spider-Man hears of this, Hawkeye mentions about a mass-breakout at Ryker's Island.
+As Spider-Man hears of this, Hawkeye mentions a mass-breakout at Ryker's Island.
 While the Avengers head out to fight Regent, Spider-Man heads home to meet with his wife Mary Jane Watson where he finds his daughter Annie in the clutches of Venom.
 Spider-Man brutally defeats Venom.
-As the superheroes are being defeated by Regent, Mary Jane Watson uses a fire truck's siren to help Spider-Man force Venom into a burning building and brings the structure down on Venom.
-With all the superheroes defeated by Regent, Peter Parker retires as Spider-Man to keep his family safe.
+As the superheroes are being defeated by Regent, Mary Jane uses a fire truck's siren to help Spider-Man force Venom into a burning building and brings the structure down on Venom.
+With the superheroes defeated by Regent, Peter Parker retires as Spider-Man to keep his family safe.

-In light of Regent's victory, Peter Parker obtains inhibitor bracelets so that Regent won't detect him or Annie.
+In light of Regent's victory, Peter obtains inhibitor bracelets so that Regent will not detect him or Annie.
 When Annie's inhibitor bracelet breaks down before school, she must keep her abilities in check.
 Peter takes pictures of Demolition Man protesting the Regent's rule when he is defeated by Boomerang, Rhino, and Shocker.
-Arriving at the Daily Bugle, Peter hears about the news that superpowered people were sighted at Public School 122 Mamie Fay which Annie attends.
+Arriving at the Daily Bugle, Peter hears about the news that superpowered people were sighted at the school which Annie attends.
 Using a hood as a disguise, Peter jumps from building to building where he arrives to find the Power Pack fighting Regent's minions.
 As Peter distracts Regent's minions so that the Power Pack can escape, Mary Jane arrives and makes off with Annie.
 At Regent's headquarters, Regent figures out that Spider-Man has been sighted and unleashes his Sinister Six (consisting of Doctor Octopus, Hobgoblin, Kraven the Hunter, Mysterio, Shocker, and Vulture) to hunt down Spider-Man.

-When Spider-Man goes to get some inhibitor bracelets from Tinkerer, he discovers that Tinkerer had tipped off the Sinister Six.
-Spider-Man violently kills Doctor Octopus before the rest of the Sinister Six arrived where they learned that Spider-Man made off with the only inhibitor bracelet.
+When Spider-Man goes to get some inhibitor bracelets from Tinkerer, he discovers that Tinkerer has tipped off the Sinister Six.
+Spider-Man violently kills Doctor Octopus before the rest of the Sinister Six arrive where they learn that Spider-Man made off with the only inhibitor bracelet.
 Arriving home, Peter works to reconfigure the inhibitor bracelet for Annie.
-Regent broadcasts that he will be doing a compulsory screening at Public School 122 Mamie Fay.
-Though Peter, Mary Jane, and Annie pass the scans, another kid didn't causing Peter Parker to turn into Spider-Man to defend him.
-While Spider-Man faced the Sinister Six which resulted in Hobgoblin getting caught in the explosion of his own Pumpkin Bomb, Mary Jane and Annie were taken to safety by Mockingbird and Prowler who were posing as Regent's agents.
+Regent broadcasts that he will be doing a compulsory screening at Annie's school, 122 Mamie Fay.
+Though Peter, Mary Jane, and Annie pass the scans, another kid doesn't, causing Peter to turn into Spider-Man to defend him.
+While Spider-Man faces the Sinister Six which results in Hobgoblin getting caught in the explosion of his own Pumpkin Bomb, Mary Jane and Annie are taken to safety by Mockingbird and Prowler who are posing as Regent's agents.